robch/mdx/README.md

 - Supports web search and retrieval with markdown formatting.
 - Allows headless browsing and HTML stripping for web content.
 - Enables saving output and configuration options to specified files.
+- Supports aliasing of options for easy reuse.

 ## Installation